 We hear it a lot in business: even the best marketing can’t help a bad product.
 But what if it’s the opposite?
 You know, the awesome product or service from a specific brand just doesn’t have the marketing to match its quality?

-As an online marketing company, nothing bums us out more than seeing great products or services go unnoticed due to poor marketing.
+As a digital marketing company, nothing bums us out more than seeing great products or services go unnoticed due to poor marketing.
 Thinking about this, we list down some of the products that would have changed the game — if only their marketing was up to par.

 Five Classic Examples of Good Product, Bad Marketing